 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
-Simply email a receipt showing an earlier purchase of the "shi feng long jing" tea to email@example.com
+If you buy this tea from another vendor, we invite you to try a free sample.
+Simply email a receipt showing an earlier purchase of the "shi feng long jing" tea to firstname.lastname@example.org and we'll mail you a free sample of this tea to compare.
+We're convinced that you'll be impressed with its quality and value.

 Guo Ya Ling

 How long have you been growing tea and what got your started?

 I started to work with tea when I was 20.
 I love tea and drink tea every day.
 When I finished middle school, I decided to work at the lung jing farm.
 During the spring season, I will go out to pick up tea leaves.
 I also help to work in the factory with the primary processing.

 Can you describe a typical day out in the field?